platformsh/platformsh-docs/sites/platform/src/development/ssh/troubleshoot-ssh.md

 ## Something still wrong?

-For more generic information, see how to [troubleshoot development](/development/troubleshoot) in general.
+For more general information, see how to [troubleshoot development](/development/troubleshoot).

 If you're still stuck, open a [support ticket](/learn/overview/get-support) and provide the full SSH debug information.